lava/backloop/README.md

 claude mcp add local-review -- uvx --from backloop backloop-mcp
 ```

-or run the equivalent command for the LLM frontend of your choice.
+or run the equivalent command for the agent of your choice.

 ## Standalone Usage